cdoremus/angular2-sandbox/routing/README.md

 This file also contains, Address, Location and Company interfaces which are properties of the User interface.

+A UsersModule holds all user-related code and routes.

 ### Auxlliary Routes

 The DialogComponent is an example of a component that displays a popup dialog using an auxilliary route.